orsonteodoro/gcf2/profiles/gaming/README.md

   at least 90% frames render chance, which translates to A grade average FPS, within 0.15 total seconds to prevent affecting gameplay outcome.
-Simply put, the average FPS should not dip below 27 FPS in 30 FPS games, 54 FPS in 60 FPS, 216 FPS in 240 FPS games in high poly count or high content scenario in competitive play.
+Simply put, the average FPS should not dip below 27 FPS in 30 FPS games, 54 FPS in 60 FPS games, 216 FPS in 240 FPS games in high poly count or high content scenario in competitive play.
 It is assumed that the object will appear visually long enough.
   Competitive is A grade consistency.
 Casual is B to C grade consistency.
 * 60 FPS is the mainstream gamer standard and assumed in this profile.
 * 240 FPS is the esports standard.